 In my previous article, I wrote how to set up search alert in Google Scholar.

-A snapshot of create alert is given below:
+A snapshot of creating an alert is given below:

 Once you get the search results on your field of study (FOS), you can access the following types citation styles:

 As for example, I select here the APA style through the sub-window.
 You can copy the reference and include to your academic paper.